kohe0017/dm2008-vivien-koh-AY2526-S1./README.md

 All activities and projects here!
+I cleaned up the mess T^T